Open mobile menu

 “He didn’t think he could miss anywhere from the field.
 He had that type of mentality.
 He was a spray guy, though, because at the time he had not refined, when I was with him, the accuracy that you need,” Bonifay said.

 Fulcher needed Whealler’s leg more than usual against VMI.
 With Tech leading 7-0 late in the first quarter, the Yellow Jackets had crossed into Keydets territory.
 But VMI, who were coached that year by former Georgia Tech assistant Bob Thalman, stiffened up.
+Facing third down, the Yellow Jackets couldn’t push the ball past the Keydets’ 38 yard line.

-“I remember Coach Sloan saying, ‘If we don’t get this first down, we’re going to kick a field goal, so go get E.O.’
+“I remember Coach [Pace] saying, ‘If we don’t get this first down, we’re going to kick a field goal, so go get E.O.’
 By the time I put my clipboard down, they were yelling, ‘Field goal!’
 It was sort of a code name for E.O.
 Everybody’s yelling ‘Where’s E.O.?
 Where’s E.O.?’”
 Leahy recalled.

 “People were yelling his name and he wasn’t moving.
 That’s when I ran over.”